-This session is approved for 0.25 online enduring material activity AAFP Prescribed credits.
+This session, When a blacklegged tick bite is more than a bite, is approved for 0.25 enduring AAFP Prescribed credits.

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.